 New Zealand’s education system is among the best in the world and its NCEA qualifications are recognised by universities around the globe.

-The New Zealand school year is divided into four terms, beginning at the end of January and finishing early/mid December.
-Most New Zealand schools have a two week break at the end of Terms 1, 2, and 3.
-A longer 6 week break occurs at the end of Term 4.
+The New Zealand school year is divided into four terms, the first beginning at the end of January and the fourth finishing early/mid-December.
+Most New Zealand schools have a two-week break at the end of Terms 1, 2, and 3.
+A longer 6-week break for summer occurs at the end of Term 4.

-For more information on the New Zealand Education system and curriculum visit the NZQA site www.nzqa.govt.nz/audience-pages/international/
+For more information on the New Zealand Education system and curriculum visit the NZQA site.